 “Fair, reasonable, and non-discriminatory” describes a type of licensing terms.
 Such terms are typically requested by standardisation organisations in the context of the standard-setting process, in respect of the licensing of patents linked to certain standards.

-means computer software whose users have the freedom to run, copy, distribute, study, change and improve it.
+means computer software whose users have the freedom to run, copy, distribute, study, change and improve.

 According to the definition of the Free Software Movement, a program is free software if the program's users have the four essential freedoms: